-We partner with local and national charities to help support people from disadvantaged backgrounds into work, support and educate young people, and respond to local issues such as rising homelessness.
+We work with local and national charities to help support people from disadvantaged backgrounds into work, support and educate young people, and respond to local issues such as rising homelessness.

-Our national charity partner is Barnardo’s, the UK’s largest children’s charity, who we are working with to support young people – particularly those not in education, employment or training.
+We’re delighted to have entered into a second year of our national charity partnership with Barnardo’s, the UK’s largest children’s charity, to support young people, particularly those not in education, employment or training.

-Since April 2017, we have raised over £80,000 for Barnardo’s through fundraising events and awareness activities, including a Group Barnardo’s Day, Store Wars at Barnardo’s shops and our PiccadillyOn campaign, which ran alongside the re-launch of the world-famous Piccadilly Lights.
+In the first year, we raised over £100,000 through events including a company-wide Barnardo’s Day, Store Wars challenges at Barnardo’s shops and our PiccadillyOn campaign, which ran alongside the re-launch of the world-famous Piccadilly Lights.